tdoda/turbulence_methods/README.md

 ## Structure of the repository

-This repository is divided into four folders:
-- `data`: data organized in processing levels.
-    - **Level 0**: Raw data collected from the different sensors.
-    - **Level 1**: Raw data stored to NetCDF file where attributes (such as sensors used, units, description of data, etc.) are added to the data.
-    Quality assurance is performed on the data and QA masks are generated.
-    - **Level 2**: Processed data, this could include calculated parameters, transformed units, resampled or gridded data.
-- `scripts`: scripts used to read the data.
-- `analysis`: further analyses.
-- `references`: relevant scientific papers.
-- `notes`: anything to share (ideas, summaries, reports of analyses).

 ### Folder `data`
 Turbulence data organized in processing levels.
     - **Level 0**: Raw data collected from the different sensors.